Continuing Education Activity

 - Outline the roles in an interprofessional approach to resuscitation of a critically ill pediatric and neonatal patient.

 Pediatric and neonatal resuscitation involves algorithmic approaches to achieving the return of spontaneous circulation (ROSC) that is similar to adult cardiorespiratory resuscitation but requires special considerations in terms of differential diagnoses, medication dosing, procedures, and continuation of care that makes this subject dissimilar.
 This article will examine the widely accepted American Heart Association 2020 updates to both the neonatal and pediatric cardiopulmonary resuscitation and emergency cardiovascular care guidelines and other important considerations in managing these patient populations.
+It will also include information from the Neonatal Resuscitation Program from the American Academy of Pediatricians.

 Anatomy and Physiology